finnito/Science/content/10scie/5-fire-and-fuels/markdown/3-burning.md

 ---

-# Fire-Proof Paper Practical
+# Fire-Proof Paper Whakamātau

 How can you set paper on fire without destroying it?

-__Aim:__ Design a simple experiment to show how fuels burn.
+__Aim:__ Design a simple whakamātau to show how fuels burn.

 ---